jennyjennie/DQN-for-tic-tac-toe/README.md

 # DQN-Tic-Tac-Toe
-This project aims to use DQN to build unbeatable Tic Tac Toe AI.
+This project aims to use DQN to build an unbeatable Tic Tac Toe AI.

 Research interest of the project:
 + Use domain knowledge to make DQN learn faster